Permits and licences

 2. Scaffolding and hoarding

-When it's necessary to place hoardings on the highway around the place of work or scaffolding, permission is necessary.
-It can be obtained from us on completion of an application form with attached drawings.
+If you need to place hoardings on the highway around a place of work, or scaffolding, you'll need permission.
+Permission can be obtained from us on completion of an application form with attached drawings.

-- scaffolding erected in Stockport town centre or local district centre £115 (first 7 days) followed by £41 (for each subsequent 7 days)
+- scaffolding erected in Stockport town centre or a local district centre

 Once permission has been granted the following basic conditions apply: